Summer Intensive Program: Baroque

 Instrumentalists under 18

-The programme includes designated ensembles for middle and high school aged students.
+The program includes designated ensembles for middle and high school aged students.
 Minimum level grade 6 RCM or equivalent.
 Instrument requirements as described above.

 The Fine Print